zhbitzwz/gdal/README.md

 `./docker-build.sh`

-Grab a coffee and wait for several minutes.
+Grab a coffee and wait for several minutes (probably half an hour or up to an hour - which can vary depending on your available hardware).

 Done.